-History of the International Pilgrim Virgin Statue of Our Lady of Fatima
+History of the International Pilgrim Virgin Statues of Our Lady of Fatima

-On May 13, 2010 Pope Benedict XVI said: "At that time it was only three children, yet the example of their lives spread and multiplied, especially as a result of the travels of the Pilgrim Virgin, in countless groups, throughout the world dedicated to the cause of fraternal solidarity."
+One quickly realizes that "the" International Pilgrim Virgin Statue has usually been spoken of in the singular even though there are many statues referred to as the international pilgrim.
+On May 13, 2010, Pope Benedict XVI said "At that time it was only three children, yet the example of their lives spread and multiplied, especially as a result of the travels of the Pilgrim Virgin, in countless groups throughout the world, dedicated to the cause of fraternal solidarity."

 To find out how you can host the International Pilgrim Virgin Statue, please contact:

 If you have additional questions, please read the frequently asked questions page, and do not hesitate to contact the International Pilgrim Virgin Statue Foundation.
 God bless you!